rdilare/rrt/readme.md

 ## Assignment status
 1. Implemented RRT and RRT* algorithm in python.
-2. Implemented RRT in C++.
+2. Implemented RRT and RRT* in C++.
-   1. The code is not implemented properly.
-   2. It often shows Segmentation fault (core dumped) error.
-   3. Although sometimes it works fine.
-(I couldn't figure out the problem yet.)
-3. visualization is also available in python.
+3. visualization of nodes, tree, path, obstacles is also available.

 ## variables defination